Looking at who predicted the victory of the populists before 2016 helps us sift through the deluge of ex post facto rationalisations.

-The problem with the Third Way strategy is this – while it’s true the working class has nowhere to go in the short-term, this fact in itself creates a huge political opportunity.
-One way or another new actors will fill the vacuum.
-Scorned by the Left the working class will eventually find another home.
-As both Richard Rorty and Edwards Luttwak predicted, that new home would inevitably sit with the populist, patriotic Right.
+The problem with the Third Way strategy is this – while it was true that the working class had nowhere to go in the short-term, this fact itself created huge political opportunities for populists.
+It was inevitable that new actors would fill the vacuum.
+Scorned by the Left the working class would eventually find another home.
+As both Richard Rorty and Edward Luttwak predicted, that new home would inevitably sit with the populist, patriotic Right.

 In this sense, the rise of Trump and Farage, and the Brexit vote are blowback from the Left’s successes during the Clinton/Blair era.
 Strategies with short-term advantages and long-term costs will always be attractive to politicians working within the electoral cycle.
-The benefits of repeated Democratic and Labour governments are now over but the price for this electoral strategy is still outstanding.
+The benefits of repeated Democratic and Labour governments are now over, but the price for this electoral strategy still remains to be paid.